sonic-net/SONiC/doc/qos/reclaim-reserved-buffer.md

     The zero profiles will be applied on `0-2`, `3-4`, and `5-6`.
 As queues `7-15` are also supported but not configured, zero profiles will be applied on them by adding an `BUFFER_QUEUE_TABLE|<port>|7-15` item into `APPL_DB`.

     When the admin-down port is started up, such items will be removed from the system.
 In case removing queues is not supported on a platform, zero profiles will not be applied on `7-15`.
+After that, the reserved buffer size of these queues will be restored to the SDK default value.
+The reserved buffer can not be completely reclaimed if the SDK default value is not zero and removing items is not supported on the platform.
   - Specific items.
 A set of IDs of queues or priority groups should be specific in the json file.
     - The zero profiles will be applied on a specific set of IDs regardless of which queues/priority groups are configured.
     - Buffer items on queues/priority groups that are supported on the port but not configured will be removed.